MaBecker/TILTS/1N4148_temperature_profile.md

 ######create your own temperature profile

-used a very precise temperature control solder station and changed temperature from 100° to 325°C  in steps of 25° and at the end 180° and 190°
+used a very precise temperature control solder station and eg changed temperature from 100°C to 325°C  in steps of 25°C or  just go for some temperatures like  180°C and 190°C

 ![1N4148 temperature plot 01](images/1N4148_temperature_plot_01.jpg)